 | EPCOT Mexico Pavilion (inside) | 🔊 🔊 🔊 Echo chamber | 🌑 Indoors | 📶📶 Spotty | 🪑🪑🪑 | AC + Wi-Fi okay, but noisy and dim for video calls |

-These theme park spots are fun when you’re exploring, but not for remote work.
-While it seems like any resort would be a quiet place to do deep work, there are some really bad locations
+These theme park spots are fun to explore, but not for remote work.
+While it seems like any resort would be a quiet place to do deep work, some locations are consistently loud, unpredictable, or poorly suited for meetings.

 While I was very optimistic after starting at Port Orleans, my move to Boardwalk had me questioning the possibility of remote work from Disney World.
 Places with loud background noise or poor internet connectivity were considered failures for remote work at Disney World.